Strategy and Performance Management

 Firms with a high degree of alignment are better equipped to adapt to changes in their external environment, are more resilient to threats and better able to capitalize on emerging opportunities.

-Changes in strategy often require changes in organizational structure because structure dictates how objectives and policies are established and determines how resources are allocated (David and David 2016).
+Changes in strategy often require changes in organizational structure because structure dictates how objectives and policies are established and determines how resources are allocated (David & David, 2016).

 Structural adaptation becomes necessary when strategic objectives change, new markets or products are pursued, or environmental conditions shift significantly.